sandbox-quantum/sdith-impl-hw/README.md

 # sdith-impl-hw
-This repository consists of the SDitH hardware design.
+This repository consists of the SDitH hardware design submitted to TCHES.